DecentralizedGeo/DecentralizedGeo-hub/docs/contribute/contributing-guidelines.md

 ## :repeat: Submitting Pull Requests

-Pull requests are the best way to propose changes to the codebase (we follow the <a href="https://docs.github.com/en/get-started/using-github/github-flow" target="_blank">Github workflow</a> methodology).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests :smiley_cat:

 Before [forking the repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo){:target="_blank"} and [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests){:target="_blank"} for non-trivial changes, it is usually best to first open an issue to discuss the changes, or discuss your intended approach for solving the problem in the comments for an existing issue.

 For most contributions, after your first pull request is accepted and merged, you will be [invited to the project](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository){:target="_blank"} and given **push access**. :tada:

-We use the [GitHub Flow](https://guides.github.com/introduction/flow/){:target="_blank"} for managing changes.
+We use the <a href="https://docs.github.com/en/get-started/using-github/github-flow" target="_blank">Github workflow</a> methodology for managing changes.
 This means that you should:

 *Note: All contributions will be licensed under the project's license.*